 After this, you’ll study the theory and practice of accounting and financial management.
 You’ll develop an understanding of ethical principles and dilemmas to create effective solutions.
 Our course is designed to develop your employability skills, such as evaluation of data and how best to use contemporary information and communications technology.
 You’ll learn how to use leading accounting software used in the workplace, and the most up-to-date knowledge on tax and accounting standards.

 Assessments come in a mix of formats, also depending on your chosen options.
-These include essays, portfolios, exams, reports, group presentation and case studies.
+These include essays, portfolios, exams, reports, group presentations and case studies.

-We constantly monitor assessment results and feedback to make sure our teaching is effective.
-We adapt our teaching and learning methods to suit our students, offering you a high quality and stimulating educational experience.
+Assessment and feedback are designed to make sure our teaching is effective.
+We adapt our teaching and learning methods to suit you, offering you a high quality and stimulating educational experience.

 Five GCSEs at Grade C/4 (or equivalent), including English Language and Maths.
-EU and International equivalent qualifications may also be accepted.
+International equivalent qualifications may also be accepted.